Energy conservation in the United Kingdom: Road transport

 Efforts to reduce emissions of nitrogen oxides, sulphur dioxide and particulates from diesel vehicles have actually led to an increase in fuel consumption and carbon dioxide emissions.
 Current technology should allow further reductions in emissions without increases in fuel consumption, and hopefully future technology will allow fuel consumption, and therefore CO2 emissions, to reduce.

 The basis of Vehicle Excise Duty (VED), also known as "road tax", was changed so that cars registered on or after 1 March 2001 are taxed according to the VED band that they fall into.
 VED bands are based on the results of a laboratory test, designed to calculate the theoretical potential emissions of the vehicle in grammes of CO2 per kilometre travelled, under ideal conditions.
 This has encouraged a 21% increase in the ownership of diesel cars, which produce lower CO2 emissions, but increase particulates.
-Company Car Tax, regulated by the Her Majesty's Revenue and Customs (HMRC) department, was also revised to reflect both the list price and CO2 emissions.
+Company Car Tax, regulated by Her Majesty's Revenue and Customs (HMRC) department, was also revised to reflect both the list price and CO2 emissions.